-Dago

 Page

 Additional Information.
 Summary.
-Risk Factors Use of Proceeds.
+Risk Factors.
+Use of Proceeds.
 Dilution.
 Dividend Policy.
 Capitalization.
 Selected Financial Data.
 Unaudited Pro Forma Consolidated Statements of Operations.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.
 Business.
-Management Certain Transactions.
+Management.
+Certain Transactions.
 Principal Stockholders.
-Description of Capital Stock Shares Eligible for Future Sale.
-Certain United States Federal Income Tax Consequences to Non-United States Holders. •
+Description of Capital Stock.
+Shares Eligible for Future Sale.
+Certain United States Federal Income Tax Consequences to Non-United States Holders.
+Underwriting.
+Legal Matters.
+Experts.
+Index to Financial Statements.
+20 21 25 35 56 63 65 67 71 72 75 78

-Underwriting 75

-Legal Matters 78

-Experts 78

-Index to Financial Statements F-1
+index to findhetal statements 1-1

-UNTIL , 1996 (25 DAYS AFTER THE DATE OF THIS PROSPECTUS), ALL DEALERS EFFECTING TRANSACTIONS IN THE COMMON STOCK, WHETHER OR NOT PARTICIPATING IN THIS DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
-THIS IS IN ADDITION TO THE OBLIGATIONS OF DEALERS TO DELIVER A PROSPECTUS WHEN ACTING AS U.S. UNDERWRITERS AND WITH RESPECT TO THEIR UNSOLD ALLOTMENTS OR SUBSCRIPTIONS.
+UNTIL , 1996 (25 DAYS AFTER THE DATE OF THIS PROSPECTUS), ALL DEALERS EF- FECTING TRANSACTIONS IN THE COMMON STOCK, WHETHER OR NOT PARTICIPATING IN THIS DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
+THIS IS IN ADDITION TO THE OBLIGATIONS OF DEALERS TO DELIVER A PROSPECTUS WHEN ACTING AS U.S. UNDER- WRITERS AND WITH RESPECT TO THEIR UNSOLD ALLOTMENTS OR SUBSCRIPTIONS.

 6,000,000 SHARES

 [MAC LOGO APPEARS HERE]

 COMMON STOCK

 PROSPECTUS , 1996

 LEHMAN BROTHERS

+DONALDSON LIEKTN & JENDETTE

+DONALDSON, LUFKIN & JENRETTE SECURITIES CORPORATION

+Subject to Completion, dated October 25, 1996

+PROSPECTUS

-+INFORMATION CONTAINED HEREIN IS SUBJECT TO COMPLETION OR AMENDMENT.
-A +REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE +SECURITIES AND EXCHANGE COMMISSION.
-THESE SECURITIES MAY NOT BE SOLD NOR MAY +OFFERS TO BUY BE ACCEPTED PRIOR TO THE TIME THE REGISTRATION STATEMENT +BECOMES EFFECTIVE.
-THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL OR +THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE +SECURITIES IN ANY STATE IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE +UNLAWFUL PRIOR TO REGISTRATION OR QUALIFICATION UNDER THE SECURITIES LAWS OF + +ANY SUCH STATE.
-Subject to Completion, dated October 31, 1996 PROSPECTUS 6,000,000 SHARES [INSERT MAC LOGO] COMMON STOCK -----All of the shares of Common Stock, par value \$0.01 per share (the "Common Stock"), of Primus Telecommunications Group, Incorporated ("Primus" or the "Company") offered hereby are being offered by the Company.
+[INSERT MAC LOGO]

+All of the shares of Common Stock, par value \$0.01 per share (the "Common Stock"), of Primus Telecommunications Group, Incorporated ("Primus" or the "Company") offered hereby are being offered by the Company.
 Of the 6,000,000 shares of Common Stock being offered, 1,200,000 shares are being offered initially outside the United States and Canada (the "International Offering") by the International Managers (as defined in "Underwriting") and 4,800,000 shares are being concurrently offered in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters (as defined in "Underwriting" and, together with the International Managers, the "Underwriters").
-The International Offering and the U.S. Offering are collectively referred to as the "Offering.'
+The International Offering and the U.S. Offering are collectively referred to as the "Offering."

 Prior to this offering, there has been no public market for the Common Stock of the Company.
 It is currently estimated that the initial public offering price for the Common Stock will be between \$14.00 and \$16.00 per share.
 See "Underwriting" for a discussion of the factors considered in determining the initial public offering price.
-Application has been made to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "PRTL.
+Application has been made to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "PRTL."

 THE SHARES OF COMMON STOCK OFFERED HEREBY INVOLVE A HIGH DEGREE OF RISK.

 SEE "RISK FACTORS" BEGINNING ON PAGE 8.

 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

+Underwriting

-Underwriting Price to Discounts and Proceeds to Public Commissions(1) Company(2) Per Share.....\$ \$ \$ Total(3).....\$ (1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+Price to Discounts and Proceeds to

+Public Commissions(1) Company(2)

+(1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
 See "Underwriting."

 (2) Before deducting estimated expenses of \$1,200,000 payable by the Company.

 (3) The Company has granted the Underwriters a 30-day option to purchase up to 900,000 additional shares of Common Stock on the same terms and conditions set forth herein, solely to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$, \$ and \$
+If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$, \$ and \$, respectively.
+See "Underwriting."